nullhack/python-project-template/README.md

 virtual environments using Poetry, workflow automation using Nox, code formating using black and a standard Dockerfile to kickstart your project using the power of Docker containers and much more.

-All you need to do is install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)
+All you need to do is to install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)!

 ---